debnera/aalto-ensure-cluster/readme.md

 Compared to the original repository by John, we have fixed:

 - Kepler fails to launch, because it tries to use the 'latest' version instead of some old version.
--- Something has changed in the latest versions, causing Kepler to fail to launch with old configuration files.
+  - Something has changed in the latest versions, causing Kepler to fail to launch with old configuration files.
--- Fixed by setting Kepler to use some older version (TODO: Try to find the exact latest version which works) -- This was with the "cached kepler", maybe "fresh kepler" would have worked without changes.
+  - Fixed by setting Kepler to use some older version (TODO: Try to find the exact latest version which works)
+  - This was with the "cached kepler", maybe "fresh kepler" would have worked without changes.
 However, does this also reset configs?

-- Add more flexibility to which cloud service is used for remote work -- e.g., use environment variable $CLOUD which can be set in the user's .bashrc to automatically load it.
+- Add more flexibility to which cloud service is used for remote work
+  - e.g., use environment variable $CLOUD which can be set in the user's .bashrc to automatically load it.

 - Add more helper scripts to make management easier
+- Small improvements to readmes
 - Small adjustments to scripts
--- extractor.py was slightly broken with imports (pad_print not imported from utilz.py)
+  - extractor.py was slightly broken with imports (pad_print not imported from utilz.py)
--- data feeder script was slightly broken (typo in code)
+  - data feeder script was slightly broken (typo in code)

 ## Some basic commands to get started